cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 With the introduction of *transaction classes*, the main goal is to guarantee that certain transactions have lower latency than others.

-> Definition: a *transaction class* is a disjoint set of transactions having some common
-> characteristics as defined by the application.
+:memo: _Definition_: a *transaction class* is a disjoint set of transactions having some common characteristics as defined by the application.

 A transaction may only have one class.
 If it is not assigned any specific class, it will be assigned a *default class*, which is a special class always present in any set of classes.
 Because no transaction can belong to two or more classes, transaction classes form a disjoint set.
 Also, all transactions in the mempool are the union of the transactions in all classes.

-> Definition: Each class has a *priority* and two classes cannot have the same priority.
-Then all
-> classes can be ordered by priority.
+:memo: _Definition_: Each class has a *priority* and two classes cannot have the same priority.
+Then all classes can be ordered by priority.

 Now, given these definitions, we want the proposed QoS mechanism to offer the following property:

-> Property **Priorities between classes**: Transactions belonging to a certain class will be
-> processed and disseminated before transactions belonging to another class with lower priority.
+:parking: _Property_ **Priorities between classes**: Transactions belonging to a certain class will be processed and disseminated before transactions belonging to another class with lower priority.

 Formally, given two transaction classes `c1` and `c2`, with `c1` having more priority than `c2`, if the application assigns via `CheckTx` the classes `c1` and `c2` respectively to transactions `tx1`